dstockto/django-contact/README.md

 Override the contact/contact.html template if necessary

-Set `CONTACTS_ANTI_SPAM_DELAY` to the value you want, default is 10 (its the duration within which another attempt will lead to an exception)
+Set `CONTACTS_ANTI_SPAM_DELAY` to the value you want, default is 10 (it's the duration within which another attempt will lead to an exception)